giosoftware/SocialMediaAPI/readme.md

 Date last update: 18-12-2018

 The project consists of a simple API for a social network where users can write publications and comments to existing publications.
+It uses Node.js, Express and MongoDB.

 The author of a publication can tag it with descriptive words so that others users can visualize it in their walls according to the interests that have been subscribed.
 The publications and their comments can be evaluated with a "Like".